 Novice Benchmark Interpersonal Reading/Writing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
 This is my goal.
 I can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 How can I exchange information and ideas in conversations?
 I can provide information by answering a few simple questions on very familiar topics, using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can I can respond to personal questions such as my name, age or family in an online forum.
+Examples I can create a text reflection about a website.
+I can respond to personal questions such as my name, age or family in an online forum.
 I can fill out an online form to provide my class schedule.
 I can fill in a chat box by answering who, what, where or when questions.
 I can text a friend the time and day we plan to meet.
-I can respond to a text message that asks where I am going.
-X How can I meet my needs in conversations?
+I can respond to a text message that asks where I am going. x x x x x x How can I meet my needs in conversations?
 I can express some basic needs, using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can I can introduce myself on an online site.
+Examples I can inform my conversational partner it is time for me to go.
+I can introduce myself on an online site.
 I can enter a word in an online Scrabble game.
 I can respond with the appropriate greeting to a text message.
 I can add Happy Birthday to a social media post.
-I can reply to a message asking the price for a service.
-X How can I express and react to preferences and opinions in conversations?
+I can reply to a message asking the price for a service. х x x x x x x How can I express and react to preferences and opinions in conversations?
 I can express basic preferences or feelings, using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can I can respond to a social media post asking about best restaurants or best sports teams. indicating approval or disapproval I can text my friend about where I prefer to meet and when.
+Examples I can express gratitude for a gift.
+I can respond to a social media post asking about the best restaurants or best sports teams. indicating approval or disapproval I can text my friend about where I prefer to meet and when.
 I can text someone what I prefer for dinner tonight.
 I can choose my preference for clothing brands in an online survey.
-I can complete a simple survey about what I like and don't like about a store or service.
-X
+I can complete a simple survey about what I like and don't like about a store or service. х X X X X X